jaspector

 Reinspection fax cutoff noted as 3:30 p.m. for same-day processing of fees.

-Typical inspection sequence: Permit issuance, rough/trade inspections as applicable, final inspection.
+Typical sequence: Permit issuance, rough/trade inspections as applicable, final inspection.

 Before construction or remodeling begins; county states plans must be submitted and approved before permits can be issued.

-Typical processing time is No universal posted review time was located on the county pages reviewed..
+Building permit processing times in unincorporated Washtenaw County, MI typically run No universal posted review time was located on the county pages reviewed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Washtenaw County, MI.
 The following work is generally exempt: One-story detached accessory structures up to 120 square feet; Fences not more than 7 feet high; Retaining walls not more than 4 feet high unless supporting surcharge or certain liquids; Sidewalks and driveways not more than 30 inches above grade and not over a story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Limited electrical, mechanical, and plumbing minor repair exemptions under Michigan code.
 Note: Exempt from building permit does not mean exempt from zoning and other requirements.
 Unincorporated county zoning is typically administered by the relevant township, not county building inspection; confirm local township zoning before filing.
+When in doubt, confirm with the local building department before starting work.